Jonathan-Adly/AgentRun/README.md

 ## Benchmarks

-Agentrun Median execution time is ~220ms without dependencies.
+AgentRun Median execution time is ~220ms without dependencies.
 Dependency installing is usually the bottleneck and depends on the size of package and if the package has many dependencies.

 ![benchmarks](<assets/benchmarks.png>)